On this page:

 Note the following additional requirements:

-- Large and extra large profile installations are not supported on virtual machines or systems that use network attached storage.
+- Large installations are not supported on virtual machines or systems that use network-attached storage.

 - The RAM recommendations leave room for operating system processes.
 However, the recommendations assume that no other memory intensive applications are running on the same machine.
 While the Enterprise Console can run on the same host as the Controller in small or demo profile Controllers, it is not recommended for medium and larger profiles or for high availability deployments.
 Refer to the Enterprise Console Requirements if the Enterprise Console is on the same host as the Controller.

 - Disk sizing shown in the sizing table represents the approximate space consumption for metrics, about 7 MB for each metric per minute.

 - The motherboard should not have more than 2 sockets.